KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/architecture.md

 ## How this document stays fresh

-- Update the diagrams whenever the stage graph (`pipeline/stage-graph.json`) changes.
+- Update the diagrams whenever the stage graph (`pipeline/stage-graph.json`) or comparison harness outputs change.
-- Add timing metrics and optional branches once structured logging (task **P3.3**) lands.
+- Fold in structured logging timelines, diff gating, and other resiliency milestones (tasks **P3.3** and beyond) as they land.
-- When the TypeScript orchestrator ships, replace the “Target state” diagram with the actual implementation details and mark the roadmap tasks as complete.
+- Cross-link to companion docs (`pipeline/check-modules-reference.md`, `pipeline-refactor-roadmap.md`) whenever new guardrails or fixtures ship, so contributors can trace updates end to end.